1957 NFL playoffs: Western Conference championship

-The Lions trailed the 49ers 24–7 at halftime, and were down twenty points in the third quarter.
+The Lions trailed the 49ers 24–7 at halftime and were down twenty points in the third quarter.
 During halftime, Lions players were apparently motivated by the jubilant sounds coming out from the Niner locker room; gloating or not gloating, the Lions cited it as motivation for the second half.
-Hugh McElhenny went on a 71-yard run in the third quarter that saw him just short of the goalline, but San Francisco settled for a field goal not long after due to the Detroit defense.
+Hugh McElhenny went on a 71-yard run in the third quarter that saw him just short of the goal line, but San Francisco settled for a field goal not long after due to the Detroit defense.
 It was their last points of the season.
 Quarterback Bobby Layne had been lost for the season two weeks earlier, and backup Tobin Rote led the Lions' rally, scoring 24 unanswered points in the second half to win, 31–27, with Tom Tracy (a Detroit back who hadn't played in four games that played due to injury to John Henry Johnson) scoring two touchdowns.
 Gene Gedman, another back with little playing time for Detroit, scored the go-ahead touchdown in less than a minute into the fourth quarter.
 Y.A.
 Tittle threw three interceptions in the fourth quarter (the last to Roger Zatkoff) and lost a fumble in a disastrous fourth quarter for the 49ers, who had four turnovers in the final frame and saw Joe Perry suffer a broken jaw.
 The game was featured on NFL Top 10 as #2 on Top Ten Comebacks.
-As of 2024, this is the last time the Lions have won a playoff game on the road.
+It was the largest comeback in a playoff game for 36 years.